magnustviberg/ARCampaignIOS/README.md

 }
 ```

-The CampaignManager class also has methods for getting the model, tracking image information separately.
+The CampaignManager class also has methods for getting the model and the tracking image information separately.

 ## Built With